hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 The external builder will then resolve this address to be `org1peer1_assettransfer_ccaas:9999` for the peer to use.

-Each peer can have there own separate configuration, and therefore different addresses.
+Each peer can have their own separate configuration, and therefore different addresses.
 The JSON string that is set can have any structure, so long as the templates (in golang template syntax) match.

 Any value in the `connection.json` can be templated - but only the values and not the keys.